Batteries & Storage

 You have solar but no battery

 Stick with the best FIT you can find (compare rates here).
 Then seriously consider adding a battery.
-The federal Cheaper Home Batteries program covers about 30% of the cost.
+Compare battery options and note that the federal Cheaper Home Batteries program covers about 30% of the cost.

 You have solar + battery, no VPP